BITS-Research/campaign-access-eval/docs/results_explainer.md

 ---

 If you have any questions or would like clarification on this documentation please simply respond to our original email.
-We are happy to answer.
+We are happy to work with you to improve your site's accessibility to all voters.

-Thanks for caring about web accessibility.
+[^1]: This report is generated with support from the [axe](https://www.deque.com/axe/) toolset.